airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

       ]
     }

 First element in an observation value array is index value of the observation level dimension.
-Observation level dimension is the last dimension in the *dimensions* *id* field.
+Observation level dimension is the one defined in the dimensionAtObservation field of the [structure](#structure) element.
 Second element is the observation value.
 The data type for observation value is *Number*.
 Data type for a reported missing observation value is a *null*.

 Elements after the observation value are values for the observation level attributes.
 Observation level attributes are defined in the *obsAttributes* field in the